 72% of consumers that perform a local search visit a store within 5 miles of their current location.

 Local searches have skyrocketed in the past few years.
 If a person is able to find your business on mobile, they’re much more likely to stop in and check out your business in person.

 What percentage of consumers look at online reviews of local businesses?

 Online reviews influence 67% of consumers.
 When consumers were asked how important reviews were when making a major purchase like an appliance, smartphone or car, more than half admitted that online reviews were very important.

 The data went on to reveal that a negative review can have detrimental effects on your business.
 In fact, four or more negative articles on your product could cost you up to 70% of potential customers.

 What percentage of local mobile searches lead to a sale?

 18% of local mobile searches lead to a sale within one day.
 Being able to rank locally on Google can have a direct impact on your business.

 Today, many people are searching for local businesses and are much more likely to visit the stores that come up in a Google search.
-Getting your business up and running on Google My Busines is critical to gaining prospective customers.
+Claiming and completing your Google Business Profile is critical to gaining prospective customers.

 50% of local mobile searches are looking for a local business address.